qwaneu/qwaneu.github.io/_posts/2020-09-07-cargo-cults-and-angry-chaos-monkeys.md

 In the run-up to this, Steve Freeman shared a few great resources.
 I'm still mulling over [Communities of Need versus Communities of Practice](https://theitriskmanager.com/2015/04/19/communities-of-need-community-of-solutions/).
 Chris Matts' talk is based around Geoffry Moore's Chrossing the Chasm.
 Food for follow up posts.

 Jamie prepared the presentation with a [blog post about Cargo Cults and Coconut Headphones](https://blog.container-solutions.com/cloud-native-transformation-and-wishful-thinking).
-Inspiration for Jamie's talk came from a presentation at the [SPA Conference](https://www.spaconference.org) in 2006 by Dave Thomas that we both attended.
+Inspiration for Jamie's talk came from a keynote titled "Cargo Cults and Angry Monkeys" at the [SPA Conference](https://www.spaconference.org) in 2006 by Dave Thomas that we both attended.

 [Cargo Cult Science by Richard P. Feynman, 1974 - pdf](http://calteches.library.caltech.edu/51/02/CargoCult.pdf)